 - an optimistic mindset.

-Employers of technical and trade workers still place the most emphasis on job-specific skills, but across all jobs employability skills are the most important.
+Employers of technical and trade workers still place the most emphasis on job-specific skills (PDF), but across all jobs employability skills are the most important.
 Employers look for communication skills above all other skills, followed by organisational skills, writing, planning and detail orientation, team work and problem-solving.
 Young people will need to make sure they also have transferable skills such as digital literacy, critical thinking and creativity.

 The NSW government challenged a group of researchers to identify what today’s kindergarteners will need to survive and thrive in the 21st century.
 The report says developing deep knowledge and specialist expertise over time is critical.

 Employability skills such as problem-solving and critical thinking are considered generic, and are likely to also be job-specific and not necessarily transferable.
 For example, problem-solving skills will be very different for a mining engineer to those required by a kindergarten teacher.
 These “generic skills” need to be learned in context.